 In 1885, he married Elizabeth Martha “Bessie” Merrick (1865-1937), daughter of Reverend Joseph Merrick, and they had six children: Harold Alderson Anderson (1886-1917), Thomas Cuthbert Anderson (1888-1946), Edith Amanda Anderson (1890-1988), Victor Merrick Anderson (1892-1966), William Stuart Anderson (1894-1979), and Montague “Monte” Anderson (1898-1985).
 He was an ardent sportsman, serving as President of the St. George Snowshoe Club, Assiniboine Curling Club (1897-1898), and the Manitoba Curling Association (1898-1899).
 He was also a member of the Winnipeg Golf Club, St. Charles Country Club, and Holy Trinity Anglican Church.

 He died at his summer home at Kenora, Ontario on 14 July 1919 and was buried in the St. John’s Cathedral Cemetery.

 “Thomas A. Anderson of Merrick-Anderson firm, dies at summer home,” Winnipeg Tribune, 14 July 1919, page 1.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.

-We thank Terry Webber and Phil Dolliff for providing additional information used here.
+We thank Terry Webber, Phil Dolliff, and Rick Mutton for providing additional information used here.

 This page was prepared by Gordon Goldsborough.